xuanluo/flot-axislabels/README.md

 either canvas or HTML mode by setting axisLabelUseCanvas or axisLabelUseHtml, respectively, to true.

-Canvas mode supports two other options:
+Canvas mode supports several other options:

 * axisLabelFontSizePixels (int): the size, in pixels, of the font (default: 14)
 * axisLabelFontFamily (string): the font family of the font (default: